jwcarr/eyekit/GUIDE.md

 Installation
 ------------

-Eyekit may be installed using `pip`:
+Eyekit can be installed from the [Python Package Index](https://pypi.org/project/eyekit/) using `pip`:

 ```shell
 pip install eyekit
 ```

 Eyekit is compatible with Python 3.8+.
-Its main dependency is the graphics library [Cairo](https://cairographics.org), which you might also need to install if it's not already on your system.
+Its main dependency is the graphics library [Cairo](https://cairographics.org), which you might need to install if it's not already on your system.
 Many Linux distributions have Cairo built in.
 On a Mac, it can be installed using [Homebrew](https://brew.sh): `brew install cairo`.
 On Windows, it can be installed using [Anaconda](https://anaconda.org/anaconda/cairo): `conda install -c anaconda cairo`.

 Getting Started
 ---------------

-Once installed, import Eyekit in the normal way:
+Once installed, import Eyekit like so:

 ```python
 import eyekit